Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in a strained elliptic vortex

-For inertial particles with $St = 0.1$, the critical strain rates $s_{\textrm{cr}} = St/q_{\textrm{cr}}$ can be obtained as $s_{\textrm{cr},1} \approx 5.9524 $ and $s_{\textrm{cr},2} \approx 0.0236 $, such that when $s \lessapprox 0.0236$, there will be no chaotic dynamics.
-In figures \ref{fig013}(a) and (b), we have shown the basin of attraction (evaluated using the full nonlinear system of equations (\ref{eqn3p3})) of $St = 0.1$ particles in Kida vortex with $r_0 = 0.5$, $\theta_0=0$ of $s = 0.02$ and $s = 0.03$ respectively.
-The basin of attraction has clear boundaries for the case of $s=0.02$, indicating regular dynamics; however, for $s = 0.03$, the boundaries are mixed/fractal, indicating an underlying chaotic set near the separatrices.
 Note that the existence of zeros of the Melnikov function is a necessary criterion for chaos but not a sufficient one.
 Apart from a dense set, the heteroclinic tangles may also result in (i) a countable infinity of periodic orbits with arbitrarily high period and (ii) an uncountable infinity of periodic orbits \citep{smale1967differentiable}.
 Thus, for our system, whenever it is suspected, the existence of chaos needs to be shown using other methods, like Lyapunov exponents, frequency spectra, and Poincaré sections.
-However, from the investigations of chaotic dynamics of tracers in Kida vortex \citep{polvani1990chaotic,dahleh1992exterior,kawakami1999chaotic}, we assume the same continues to exist for inertial particles until they have the critical inertia value.
+However, from the investigations of chaotic dynamics of tracers in Kida vortex \citep{polvani1990chaotic,dahleh1992exterior,ngan1996elliptical,kawakami1999chaotic}, one can assume the same continues to exist for inertial particles until they have the critical inertia value.
+For further validation, we have evaluated the largest Lyapunov exponent (LLE) of the reduced dynamical system (\ref{eqn3p9}) to show the existence of chaos for weakly inertial particles and its disappearance for heavy inertial particles.
+We used the classical algorithm by \citet{benettin1980lyapunov} for this purpose.
+For a fixed strain rate of $s = 10^{-2}$, we evaluated the time variation of the LLE for various $St$ values for a point close to the hyperbolic fixed point A of the Kida vortex with $r_0 = 0.5$ and $\theta_0 = 0$.
+The results are shown in figure \ref{Fig017}.
+Note that fixed point A periodically changes location as the system changes periodically with time.
+Thus, we chose the location of point A at $t = 0$ to evaluate the Lyapunov exponent.
+The figure shows that the system has a non-zero positive asymptotic value for LLE for small values of $q$ (or equivalently $St$, as $St = q \, s$).
+As $q$ increases beyond the first critical value $q_{\textrm{cr},1} \approx 0.0168$, the variation of LLE with time does not seem to saturate for large times, which indicates a weakening of chaotic behaviour.
+Similarly, as $q$ further increases to the next critical limit $q_{\textrm{cr},2} \approx 4.2395$, the LLE asymptotically approaches zero at large times, indicating a complete disappearance of chaos.